MrYsLab/pymata4/docs/firmata_express.md

 and select Ultrasonic and then click Install.
 <img src="../images/Ultrasonic.png">

+If you have an incompatible version of FirmataExpress installed for the current version of pymata4, a RunTime exception will be raised.

 ## Setting The FirmataExpress Instance ID

 FirmataExpress, in conjunction with pymata4, has the ability to automatically